mer-hybris/droid-config-sony-nile/sparse/boot/flashing-README.txt

   needed for the unlocking process.
 If you need to install them, see the instructions in Step 3 above.
 * Launch the correct flashing script for your platform:
-  * On Linux and OS X, use flash.sh
+  * On Linux and macOS, use flash.sh
   * On Windows 7, 8 & 10, double-click 'flash-on-windows.bat'.
 If Windows warns
     you that it 'Protected your PC' by stopping the script from launching, click 'More Info' then 'Run anyway'.